mrbusche/backseatfan.com/_posts/2011-02-23-mlb-2k11-offical-trailer.md

 <div class="entry">
   <p>
-    MLB 2K11 is almost here&#8230; The graphics are looking better than ever, and I am sure the game play is awesome.
+    MLB 2K11 is almost here?
+The graphics are looking better than ever, and I am sure the game play is awesome.
   </p>

   <p>